Ask a doctor about a prescription for LORMETAZEPAM TEVA 2 mg TABLETS

 Use of antidote in case of overdose

-In hospitalized patients, flumazenil (benzodiazepine antagonist) may be used as an adjunctive method in the treatment of overdose, but never as a substitute for the method described above.
-In patients taking benzodiazepines chronically or in cases of overdose with cyclic antidepressants, special care should be taken when administering flumazenil, as this combination of medications may increase the risk of seizures.
+In hospitalized patients, flumazenil (a benzodiazepine antagonist) may be used as an adjunctive method in the treatment of overdose, but never as a substitute for the method described above.
+In patients who take benzodiazepines chronically or in cases of overdose with tricyclic antidepressants, special care should be taken when administering flumazenil, as this combination of medications may increase the risk of seizures.

 If you forget to take Lormetazepam Teva